WestJet is a Canadian airline servicing over 100 destinations in Canada, the US, Mexico, Central America, the Caribbean and Europe.

 Make sure you book through Qantas.com to avoid phone booking fees

-However if you’ve got the American Express Platinum Charge or Westpac Airpoints World Mastercard, this won’t be a problem, as you’ll receive complimentary Priority Pass membership with these cards, and you can access any lounges available at departure airports, regardless of what airline or class you’re flying.
+If you’ve got the American Express Platinum Charge or Westpac Airpoints World Mastercard, you’ll receive complimentary Priority Pass membership with these cards, and you can access any lounges available at departure airports, regardless of what airline or class you’re flying.

 They include the highly-rated Plaza Premium lounges.